 - Respect their wishes and concerns

 - Preserve supporter donations

 In practice, this will mean doing the following:

-- Take down the campaign from the website and email direct supporters updating them about the member.
-This is done with sensitivity to the member’s reasons for leaving Beam.
+- Take down the campaign from the website and email direct supporters updating them about this new development.
+This is done with sensitivity to the person's reasons for leaving Beam.

 - We’ll equally redistribute any remaining funds to other live campaigns on the Beam website.
-Those who directly donated to someone’s campaign may have done so out of a desire to support that specific member and will be offered a refund whenever possible or the opportunity to reallocate their donation to another campaign.
+Those who directly donated to someone’s campaign may have done so out of a desire to support that specific person and will be offered a refund whenever possible or the opportunity to reallocate their donation to another campaign.

-- Agree a plan around the member coming back to Beam.
+- Agree a plan around the person coming back to Beam.
 This is specific to the reasons for leaving - for example, if someone has relapsed we let them know they can come back once they’ve received treatment and achieve 12 weeks of abstinence.